My holiday reading list

 Ter Kuile writes about how we can transform ordinary practices, like walking the dog, into intentional rituals that nurture connection and wellbeing, and reminds us that what we already do every day matters—and has the potential to become a powerful experience of reflection, sanctuary, and meaning.

-What’s on your summer reading list?
+What’s on your holiday reading list?
 I’m always looking for good recommendations, so let me know what books have made a difference in your life lately.
 I’ll update my post with some of your recommendations when I’m back from my break!